Information for Funeral Homes

 - Vaults: Hillcrest Cemetery required vaults for burials.
 We do not own Hillcrest and can not enforce this, but we recommend it since Hillcrest is not perpetual care and future settling may not be remediated.

 - Opening, Closing, Paperwork: All physical and legal requirements for burial should be handled by the funeral home.

 - Fees/Donations: We can not and do not charge any fees, but all maintenance is funded through donations and volunteers.
 We request that you inform families of this so that they may opt to contribute towards the maintenance funds either as part of their overall funeral arrangements, with in-lieu-of-flowers contributions, or in the future.
 Details on how to contribute to our work are available here.

 - Maintenance level: Since we are reliant on donations, mowing is infrequent. grass may be up to a foot tall during the growing season, especially if rainy weather has delayed scheduled mowing.
-About 15% of Hillcrest is at least slightly overgrown—some areas are much worse.
+About 15% of Hillcrest is at least slightly overgrown—a few areas are much worse, but most of these are full single-burial areas on the outer edges.
 We can not provide any direct services for a fee or donation due to our tax-exempt status and bylaws.
 If a service is planned in an area that is overgrown or in bad shape, we can try to get some volunteers out, but it would be best for you and/or the family to hire a professional to clear an area on short notice.
 We may be able to make referrals to our mowing contractor or others.

 - Excess dirt: There are two locations where dirt can be disposed on site.
 Both are overflowing and affecting both driveways and graves.
 Please ask your vault company to use the location in the northeast corner of the cemetery, in back of sections 8 and 9, and to push it as far back as they can.
 We are looking for a company to haul off some or all of the excess dirt.
 Referrals for that are appreciated!